flow-project/flow/docs/source/index.rst

 Flow is a computational framework for deep RL and control experiments for traffic microsimulation.

 Flow is a work in progress - input is welcome.
 Available documentation is limited for now.
-Tutorials in iPython notebook format are available through `our GitHub <https://github.com/berkeleyflow/flow/tree/master/tutorials/exercises>`_.
+Tutorials `are available <https://github.com/berkeleyflow/flow/tree/master/tutorials/exercises>`_ in iPython notebook format.

 .. toctree::